ARM-software/abi-aa/aadwarf64/aadwarf64.rst

 Overview
 ========

-The ABI for the Arm 64-bit architecture specifies the use of DWARF 3.0 format debugging data.
-For details of the base standard see GDWARF_.
+The ABI for the Arm 64-bit architecture uses the DWARF 3.0 standard as its baseline.
+For details of the base standard, see GDWARF_.

-The ABI for the Arm 64-bit architecture gives additional rules for how DWARF 3.0 should be used, and how it is extended in ways specific to the Arm 64-bit architecture.
-The following topics are covered in detail:
+It defines additional rules and Arm-specific extensions to DWARF 3.0, as detailed in the following sections:

 - The enumeration of DWARF register numbers for using in ``.debug_frame`` and ``.debug_info`` sections (`DWARF register names`_).